iandinwoodie/pdbs-data/data/README.md

 ## Stage 0: Raw Data

-The raw data (`raw.csv`) is a dump of collected responses from the eletronic data capture (EDC) platform REDCap.
+The raw data is a dump of collected responses from the eletronic data capture (EDC) platform REDCap.
 Each row of the raw data represents a user response for a single event.
 The survey consisted of two events:

 1. Gathering information on the presence of behavior problems for up to 5 dogs.
 2. Gathering information on the pursued paths of treatment, if any, for the dogs